Mildew: Environmental conditions

 Preventing the growth of mildew therefore requires a balance between moisture and temperature.
 This can be achieved by minimizing the moisture available in the air.

 Air temperatures at or below 70 F will inhibit growth, but only if the relative humidity is low enough to prevent water condensation (i.e., the dew point is not reached).

 With warmer temperatures, the water holding capacity of the air increases.
 This means that if the amount of water vapour in the warming air remains the same, the air will become drier (i.e. it has a lower relative humidity).
 This again inhibits fungal growth.
-Warm, growth-favoring temperatures coupled with high relative humidity, however, will set the stage for mildew growth.
+However, warm, growth-favoring temperatures coupled with high relative humidity will support mildew growth.

 Air conditioners are one effective tool for removing moisture and heat from otherwise humid warm air.
 The coils of an air conditioner cause moisture in the air to condense on them, eventually losing this excess moisture through a drain and placing it back into the environment.
 They can also inhibit mildew growth by lowering indoor temperatures.
-In order for them to be effective, air conditioners must recirculate the existing indoor air and not be exposed to warm, humid outside air.
+For them to be effective, air conditioners must recirculate the existing indoor air and not be exposed to warm, humid outside air.
 Some energy efficient air conditioners may cool a room so quickly that they do not have an opportunity to also effectively collect and drain significant ambient water vapour.